Natural Beauty — Your Ultimate Guide To Choosing The Best Natural Beauty Products

 And like in many other skin-care products, choose a natural deodorant that is free from fragrance because they generally contain hormone-disrupting phthalates, and choose one that is unscented or a formula that is made with only 100 percent natural essential oils.

 In addition, avoid the ingredient triclosan.
 This antibacterial agent is found in many deodorants, toothpastes, and hand sanitizers and has been linked to liver and inhalation toxicity, and even low levels of triclosan may disrupt thyroid function.
-Many deodorants contain parabens (preservatives that mimic estrogen) and artificial colors, which may be neurotoxic.
+Many deodorants contain parabens (preservatives that mimic estrogen5) and artificial colors6, which may be neurotoxic7.

 If you’re trying natural deodorant and feel like it’s not working right away, be patient.
 Give yourself a full month to see if your natural deodorant is working, as it can take that long for you to "detox" from the products you’ve been using.
 Your armpit may have been blocked for years if you used antiperspirant daily, and there will be a lot of buildup that needs to be flushed out before you begin sweating normally again.
 You may smell worse before you smell better, but that is totally natural and just your body adjusting.